laurent22/massren/README.md

 ## Features

 - Rename multiple files using your own text editor.
-It should work with any text editor, including vim, emacs, Sublime Text and even notepad.
+It should work with any text editor, including vim, emacs, Sublime Text or notepad.

 - Undo - any rename operation can be undone.